 Ms. Campbell first completed a Bachelor of Arts in Kinesiology from the University of Western Ontario.
 She went on to complete her Master of Science in Physiotherapy at Queen Margaret University in Edinburgh, UK.
 She truly enjoys helping to educate her patients and assist them in developing a better understanding how their bodies work and how they can help themselves.

-Always looking to learn the latest in her field, Ms. Campbell is certified in Complete Concussion Management (CCMI) and the Robin McKenzie Institute Part A: The Lumbar Spine.
-She is currently completing certification in Foundations of Anatomical Acupuncture.
+Always looking to learn the latest in her field, Ms. Campbell is certified in Complete Concussion Management (CCMI), Acupuncture Level 1, Functional Movement Screening, and the Robin McKenzie Institute Part A: The Lumbar Spine.
 She is a Certified CSCF Level 1 Coach and previously acted as a ski racing coach at the Caledon Ski Club.
 In her treatments, she employs exercise prescription, manual therapy, the McKenzie method, mobilizations, and visual and vestibular therapy.

 Ms. Campbell has a passion for the world of athletics and has volunteered as a Physiotherapy Assistant for the Napier Knights Varsity Team Football as well as the Australian Basketball team at the Lithuanian Olympics.
 She has also worked as a Dementia Mental Health Physiotherapist at Fit for Life, where she designed exercise programming and progression for individuals diagnosed with dementia.